-In the Foundation Stage, there is a Nursery class and a Reception class.
+In the Foundation Stage, the Nursery and Reception class work as one unit.
 The needs of the pupils are met through activities that carefully match the children’s interests and abilities.
-In this way we seek to motivate and inspire them, providing the best start to their learning journey as they progress through school.
+In this way, we seek to motivate and inspire them, providing the best start to their learning journey as they progress through school.

-Challenge questions and personalised learning drive our planning, ensuring rich and engaging learning experiences.
-Play underpins our provision, enabling children to explore the world around them, practice and build up ideas, learn to understand the need for rules, take risks and make mistakes.
+The children’s interests and personal next steps drive our planning ensuring rich and engaging learning experiences.
+Play underpins our provision enabling children to explore the world around them, practise and build up ideas, learn to understand the need for rules, take risks and make mistakes.

 The children’s learning is all planned in line with ‘The Early Years Foundation Stage’ guidance.
 A range of visual, auditory, and kinaesthetic activities ensure the consolidation and consideration of the characteristics of effective learning.
 All the activities and play opportunities encompass the seven areas of learning:

 Communication and Language (CL)